abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 looking at experience from a broader perspective and applying Dhamma to it, we can more easily recognize that everything has two or more sides and see more clearly how problematic it is to take a personal position on what we are experiencing.
-That way we’re not investing in the I-me-mine of how we think things should be.
+That way we’re not investing in the “I, me, and mine" sense of how we think things should be.
 Rather, we’re examining the way things are, reflecting on both the benefits and drawbacks of the situation.

 # Snow on a Forest Trail